-Observability means you can answer any questions about what’s happening on the inside of the system just by observing metrics from outside of the system.
+Observability means you can answer any questions about what’s happening inside the system by observing metrics from outside.

-In a GraphQL application, these are the important metrics and context to capture:
+In a GraphQL application, these are the essential metrics and context to capture:

 - time of query and query execution time